openshift/installer/CONTRIBUTING.md

 3. Make sure your commit messages are in the proper format (see [below](#commit-message-format)).
 4. Push your changes to a topic branch in your fork of the repository.
 5. Make sure the tests pass, and add any new tests as appropriate.
+6. We run a number of linters and tests on each pull request.
-6. Please run this command before submitting your pull request:
+    You may wish to run these locally before submitting your pull request:
     ```sh
-    make structure-check
+    hack/go-fmt.sh .
+    hack/go-lint.sh $(go list -f '{{ .ImportPath }}' ./...)
+    hack/go-vet.sh ./...
+    hack/shellcheck.sh
+    hack/test-bazel-build-tarball.sh
+    hack/tf-fmt.sh -list -check
+    hack/tf-lint.sh
+    hack/yaml-lint.sh
     ```
-    Note that a portion of the docs and examples are generated and that the generated files are to be committed by you. `make structure-check` checks that what is generated is what you must commit.
 7. Submit a pull request to the original repository.
 8. The [repo](OWNERS) [owners](OWNERS_ALIASES) will respond to your issue promptly, following [the ususal Prow workflow][prow-review].